Silver Oak

 Tastings

-Guests at vertical tastings sip Napa Valley or Alexander Valley wines from several years.
+Guests at the Napa and Alexander Valley Comparative Tasting sip older wines as well as the current release.
 (Photo courtesy of Silver Oak.)

 Silver Oak Trivia

-Silver Oak’s name comes from its location, near the Silverado Trail in the town of Oakville.
+Silver Oak’s name comes from its location near the Silverado Trail in Oakville.

 Silver Oak’s website has more information about the winery’s history and evolution.